Hendryboyz/aws/database/NoSQL/DynamoDBAccelerator.md

 ## Cache
 * Item Cache: Cache the result of GetItem and BatchGetItem and has a default 5 minutes TTL
 * Query Cache: Cache the result of query and scan operations
+*  Write througth cache, DAX can be used to improve write performance

 ## Usecases
 * require the fastest possible response time for reads